Fever-Wits/phaim/LENS-OPERATING-INSTRUCTIONS.md

 This file is the operational guide.
 It does not define the framework and it does not list the lenses.
 Two other files do:

 - **`LENSES.md`** — **framework specification**.
 Defines lens / meta-lens / prism / sub-prism / puzzle; explains the three-move optical taxonomy (convex / concave / tinted) and the four non-optical primitive kinds (enforcement gates, fidelity constraints, state signals, hook-backed interceptors); documents why the vocabulary was chosen and why it transfers across models.
 If a concept used below is not defined here, it is defined there.
-- **`LENS-CATALOG.md`** — **the inventory** of currently catalogued lenses (170 entries, alphabetical, each with a brief "what it does" + "when to apply").
+- **`LENS-CATALOG.md`** — **the inventory** of currently catalogued lenses (alphabetical, each with a brief "what it does" + "when to apply" + "invocation site").
 The canonical list.
 If a named lens appears in these instructions without full procedure given inline, that procedure is in the catalog.

 Suggested reading order: `LENSES.md` first (framework thesis), then this document (procedures), then the catalog (reference).
 Readers who arrive directly here — e.g. via a link to a specific Part — should at least skim `LENSES.md §How these documents relate` before applying anything operational from below.